American Government

 - Unified vs. Divided Government

-- Types of Committees
+- Types of Congressional Committees

 - Investigation: Setting the Legislative Agenda, Part 1